TheJumpCloud/jcapi-ruby/jcapiv2/docs/UserGroupsApi.md

 # **graph_user_group_traverse_radius_server**
 > Array&lt;GraphObjectWithPaths&gt; graph_user_group_traverse_radius_server(group_id, content_type, accept, opts)

-List the RADIUS Servers associated with a User Group
+List the RADIUS Servers bound to a User Group

-This endpoint will return a RADIUS Servers associated with a User Group.
-Each element will contain the type, id, attributes and paths.
-The `attributes` object is a key/value hash of attributes specifically set for this group.
+This endpoint will return all RADIUS servers bound to a User Group, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
+Each element will contain the type, id, attributes and paths  The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this User Group to the corresponding RADIUS Server; this array represents all grouping and/or associations that would have to be removed to deprovision the RADIUS Server from this User Group.
 See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` https://console.jumpcloud.com/api/v2/usergroups/group_id}/radiusservers ```

 ### Example
 ```ruby